-11 jaw-dropping moments from Trump’s flabbergasting Axios interview
+11 jaw-dropping moments from Trump’s flabbergasting ‘Axios’ interview

 Swan: “Manuals?
 What manuals?”

-These are the kinds of simple follow up questions that have somehow eluded most presidential interviewers over the past three and a half years.
+These are the kinds of simple follow-up questions that have somehow eluded most presidential interviewers over the past three and a half years.

 TRUMP: “Read the manuals.
 Read the books.”